How to disable unused code warnings in Rust example

 Hello World

-Let’s see another example In this example, the variable is declared but never used.
+Let’s consider another example where a variable is declared but never used.

 fn main() {